Electric Car Discount Bill Approved

-✅ Eligible cars that are zero or low emissions vehicles are exempt from Fringe Benefits Tax (FBT).
+✅ Eligible cars that are zero or low emissions vehicles are exempt from Fringe Benefits Tax (FBT) that are first held and used after 1 July 2022.

 📅 Vehicles are to be first held or used after 1 July 2022.
 If you ordered before this date and receive delivery after, you will be eligible.